noahjustinsure/sftp-gcs/README.md

 This is a fork of [kolban-google/sftp-gcs](https://github.com/kolban-google/sftp-gcs).
 See his full ReadMe below, note that the arguments are disabled in this fork.

+## Disclaimer

+This repo has _NO_ affiliation with Google more than using its services.
+It also is only tested for one small use case for our specific needs so use with caution and test extensively before relying on this code.

 ## Usage

 -  First create `.env` in the root file, see description of the variables below.